AbrahamtheAnalyst/Superstore-Sales-Analysis-Using-Python/README.md

 ### RESEARCH QUESTIONS
-I am interested in understanding which factors contribute to high sales in the Super Store.
+I am interested in understanding:

-- **Which product categories have the highest profit margins in the Super Store?**
+- **Which product categories have the highest profit margins in the superstore?**
 - **Are there any significant differences in sales between the East region and other region?**
 - **How do sales vary by product category during different months of the year?**
 - **How do sales and profit vary by product category on weekdays compared to weekends?**